LTS-VVE/ReliaChat/README.md

 # ReliaChat AI Innovations App (Source-Code)

 > [!CAUTION]
-> As mentioned in the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.](https://github.com/LTS-VVE/ReliaChat/blob/main/LICENSE)
+> As mentioned in the [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007.](https://github.com/LTS-VVE/ReliaChat/blob/main/LICENSE)<br>
-> ReliaChat AI Innovations is not RESPONSIBLE FOR ANY WARRANTY, INNACURATE, OR MORALLY WRONG RESPONSES FROM THE AI THAT YOU ARE CHATTING WITH. <br>
+> ReliaChat AI Innovations is NOT RESPONSIBLE FOR ANY WARRANTY, INNACURATE, OR MORALLY WRONG RESPONSES FROM THE AI THAT YOU ARE CHATTING WITH. <br>
 > The AI Model is pre-trained on existing data by organizations and publiclly freely avaible on [Ollama Models](https://ollama.com/models)
 > users are freely able to customize and use their own models.